Gurpartap/cognizant/README.md

 ## Compatibility

 Cognizant was developed and tested under MRI Ruby 1.9.2-p290 and 1.9.3p194.
+Tests pass on current Ruby 2.0.0-dev as well as Rubinius 2.0.0-dev in 1.9 mode.
+JRuby is currently unsupported.

-Tests pass on current ruby 2.0.0dev (2012-12-01 trunk 38126) as well.
-Cognizant is incompatible with Ruby 1.8 and all its variants.
+Cognizant is incompatible with Ruby 1.8.

 ## Similar programs